Taxation of Dividends

 - Tax on Dividends Received

-A withholding tax, at the standard rate of income tax i.e. 20% applies to dividend payments and other profit distributions, including cash and scrip dividends, made by an Irish resident company.
+A withholding tax, at the standard rate of income tax (currently 20%) applies to dividend payments and other profit distributions, including cash and scrip dividends, made by an Irish resident company.
 With effect from 1 January 2020, the rate to increases to 25%

 DWT does not apply where the distribution is made to a 51% Irish tax resident holding company.